Forecast Public Art activates, inspires, and advocates for public art that advances justice, health, and human dignity.

 ELIGIBILITY

-- Comfort using technology including, but not limited to
+- Be comfortable using technology including, but not limited to

 - Communicating in a timely manager via email or telephone